spatialos/gdk-for-unity/docs/content/get-started/build-workers.md

     ├── UnityGameLogic@Linux.zip
 ```

+You may get a number of warnings displayed in your Unity Editor Console window.
+You can ignore the warnings at this stage.

 If your build succeeded, you can now [upload and launch your game]({{urlRoot}}/content/get-started/upload-launch).
-If you got warnings and build errors in Unity Editor Console window, check the **Common build errors** section below.
+If you got build errors in Unity Editor Console window, check the **Common build errors** section below.

 <%(#Expandable title="Common build errors")%>

-#### You can ignore warnings at this stage

-You may get a number of warnings displayed in your Unity Editor Console window.
-You can ignore the warnings at this stage; use the message icons on the right-hand side of the Console window to set it to display only info and error messages so you can see only the relevant messages.

 #### You can ignore iOS and Android errors if you're not developing for mobile platforms